-The University is a public research university that offers 72 degree-granting programs that meet the highest standards of excellence, including 33 bachelor's degree programs, 24 master's degree programs, and 15 doctoral programs through its five colleges: Business Administration, Liberal Arts, Engineering, Nursing, and Science.
-The University is an autonomous campus within The University of Alabama System (the "System").
+The University is a public co-educational, state-supported research university and is classified by the Carnegie Foundation for the Advancement of Teaching as a "Very High Activity" research university, placing it among a select group of public universities in America.
+The University offers 71 degree-granting programs that meet the highest standards of excellence, including 33 bachelor's degree programs, 23 master's degree programs, and 15 doctoral programs through its five colleges: Business Administration, Liberal Arts, Engineering, Nursing, and Science.
+The University is an autonomous campus within The University of Alabama System (the "System") and is strategically located in Cummings Research Park, the second largest university research park in the United States and home to numerous high technology and research companies.